nahpu/lsumz-mammal-scripts/README.md

 # nahpu-scripts
-Scripts to clean and reshape NAHPU export data to align with Specify's comma-delimited (CSV) batch import format of the LSUMNS Mammal database.
+Scripts to clean and reshape NAHPU export data to align with Specify's comma-delimited (CSV) batch import format.
+The scripts are fine-tuned to match the input format of the [LSMNS](https://www.lsu.edu/mns/index.php) Mammal database.
 It takes a second to run.
 However, the automated process to incorporate tissue locations has not yet been implemented.
 It's done manually for now.

 ## Requirements